polatsemih/email-sender/README.md

 # email-sender
-A web-based email sender application
+A web-based email sender application using the ClosedXML library and Simple Mail Transfer Protocol (SMTP) in ASP.NET Core MVC.

 ## Open source libraries used